shamanec/GADS-devices-provider/docs/setup.md

 Alternatively:
 7. Copy the `WebDriverAgentRunner-Runner.app` instead of bundling to IPA. `go-ios` allows us to install `app` as well as `ipa` so this might be less painful.

-## Supervise the iOS devices - Linux, macOS, Windows
+## Supervise the iOS devices - Linux, macOS, Windows - optional
 This is a non-mandatory but a preferable step - it will reduce the needed device provisioning manual interactions
 1. Install Apple Configurator 2 on your Mac.
 2. Attach your first device.